 Or whatever the builder of the oscillator in question decided it should be.
 This means that to be able to control something via OSC one must first know what the messages for that specific instrument or device should look like.
 What exact words are to be used, and what types of values can be sent with them.
 Therefore, a set of OSC messages that works for one specific device or program, doesn't necessarily work for another.
-To put it in another way; OSC provides a generic framework for a language for controlling a musical instrument.
-That language is what we call the OSC implementation, and that of the Utopa/Sauer console will be laid out in detail in this manual.
+Sinua, the builders of the Utopa/Sauer organ console, designed an OSC language to fit the specific needs and capabilities of this instrument.
+This manual will provide you with all the details of it in section 5 OSC implementation.

-In the freedom and slightly anarchistic quality of the OSC protocol lies also the reason for the creators of the organ console to use it.
+In the freedom and slightly anarchistic quality of the OSC protocol lies also the reason for the creators of the Orgelpark organ console to use it.
 Where MIDI falls short in simply not having enough types of messages to control all features of the organs, OSC can have a nearly unlimited amount of individual message types.
 Also, because messages can be of any size, it creates the possibility to make whole chords or clusters, or for example set all registers at once, with a single message.
 The OSC language that Sinua invented for this instrument is very flexible and at the same time quite simple and straight-forward to learn.